Kaiāwhina Tiaki Pukapuka

 There are no specific entry requirements to become a library assistant.
 However, a tertiary qualification in library studies may be useful.

-Open Polytechnic offers two distance-learning courses in library and information studies:
+Open Polytechnic offers distance-learning courses in library and information studies:

-- be able to work well independently and as part of a team.
+- able to work well independently and as part of a team.

 Useful experience for library assistants includes: